Satachito/electron-quick-start-MOD/README.md

 This is a modification of Electron's electron-quick-start repository which includes sample codes for:

-* Typical application using holy grail layout.
+* Typical application using holy grail layout
-* IPC.
-* Menu handling.
+* Menu handling
+* Clipboard handling
+* Dialog handling
-* Access to process.platform. ( mac, win ... )
+* Access to process module
-* Clipboard handling.
+* IPC

 ----------------